elainebayzy/welcome-to-my-world/README.md

 # My World :heart:
-Inspired by amazing individuals in Git-Hub.I am writing this by standing on the shoulders of my great, please let me know if I have not credited where it is due.
+Inspired by amazing individuals in GitHub.I am writing this by standing on the shoulders of the great, please let me know if I have not credited where it is due.

 #### Find Me Somewhere Else